BladeRunnerJS/brjs-appcache/README.md

     `brjsPath=C:/development/brjs`

 ### Using Eclipse or IntelliJ IDEA
-- If you are using either Eclipse or InteliJ IDEA for development set up your project files.
+If you are using either Eclipse or InteliJ IDEA for development, follow the instructions below to set up your project files

 - run `./gradlew eclipse` or `./gradle idea`.
     - For Eclipse the brjs-core source and JavaDocs will also be attached, for InteliJ this must be done manually.
 The src jar can be found in `<brjs-dir>/docs/src/`.
 - Import the created project in to your IDE of choice.
     - This is generally done by selecting 'Import existing project'.
     - Once the project is imported the relevant dependencies should be added to the classpath for you.

 ### Build the plugin
 - Run `./gradlew build` to build and test your plugin.